 How do I notify the council?

-Alternatively you can download the cooling tower notification form from the menu on the right and return the completed form to the address below.
+Alternatively you can download the cooling tower notification form (see Downloads section of this page) and return the completed form to the address below.

 Upon receipt of the notification form the cooling tower will then be immediately registered.